OtavioBernardes/dev-pay-api/README.md

 # Project Overview:

-The project was made using clean architecture </br>
+This project was made using clean architecture. </br>

 <p align="center">
    <picture>